ta211/explainaboard_capstone/README.md

 The project focuses on creating a better information architecture to organize the user-uploaded AI systems, allow easier system upload and comparison, as well as introducing model metadata as a new field in the system submission flow to allow AI developers to compare model performance with model designs.

+# Understanding the Code

+As a React project, most of the functional code is in the `./src/` respository, which is mainly composed of `./src/components/`, `./src/pages/`, and `./src/data`.
+I will explain the purpose of each of the three respositories.

+## Data

+As we do not have any authentic data from ExplainaBoard users, the currently data we used are randomly generated or pulled from open source AI development projects.

+The `/data` repository currently has 2 files - `bert_project_systems.js` and `projects.js`, which respectively powers up the Project Overview page and the Projects List page.

+## Pages

+## Components

 # Running the App